Home

 603-569-4554

-Learn about the lakes region's boating and how it played in the growth of the Lake Winnipesaukee area.
+Learn about the lakes region's boating and how it played in the growth of the Lake Winnipesaukee area of New Hampshire.
 You'll find United States maritime history with a focus on the lakes region.
 It features many examples of vintage mahogany and antique boats.

 Open Memorial Day through Columbus Day: